kvz/cronlock/README.md

 cronlock
 ========

-Use a central redis instance to globally lock cronjobs across a distributed system
+Use a central redis instance to globally lock cronjobs across a distributed system.
+This can be usefull if you have 30 webservers that you deploy crontabs to (such as mailing your customers), but you don't want 30 cronjobs spawned.

+Of course you could also deploy your cronjobs to 1 box, but in volatile environments such as EC2 it can be helpful not to rely on 1 'throw away machine' for your scheduled tasks, and have 1 deploy method for all your workers.

+By settings locks, `cronlock` can also prevent overlap in longer-than-expected-running cronjobs.

 ## Notes